Provable Quantum Speedups for Reaction-Rate Estimation in High-Dimensional Fokker-Planck Dynamics: Technical Background on Kolmogorov Equations

 where $\mathcal{Z}$ is the associated normalization factor or partition function,

 $\mathcal{F}$ is self-adjoint with respect to the measure generated by $\mu$, that is, for any smooth functions $u$ and $v$ the following holds,

 with the last equality resulting from applying integration by parts and using the confining property of $V$ to evaluate the boundary term.
-If we instead enforced homogeneous Neumann conditions on the boundary of a domain of finite volume, one obtains the same result without requiring $V$ to be confining.
 As the operator $\mathcal{F}$ is not self-adjoint under the standard $L^2$ inner product, its adjoint is given by

 and is the generator for the closely related backward Kolmogorov equation

 The operator $\mathcal{F}$ (and its adjoint) can be related to an explicitly self-adjoint operator via a similarity transformation generated by the square root of the equilibrium measure,